Muntić

-Muntić (mǔnːtich, latin Rumeianum, ital.
-Monticchio (Polesano)) is a village in Southeastern Istria, Croatia.
+Muntić (Italian: Monticchio; Monticchio Polesano; Latin Rumeianum) is a village in Southeastern Istria, Croatia.
 The etymological meaning is traced to the Latin, mòns, or monticulus, which means hill or little mountain.

 Geography

 The village of Muntić is located 9 km (5.6 mi) from the ancient town of Pula, near the Pula airport.
 Muntić is situated on the top of a hill, from which you have a complete view of the southeastern Pula territory.
 As you head east away from the village, you will find the pre-Roman site of Nesactium, and Budava bay.

 As per the tradition of rural Istria, Muntić is composed of old quarters mostly related to family clans, nicknames or ancestral names such as Brov, Zvonići, Placa, Barelini, Škabini (probably from Scabini), Markolovi, Krnjeli (commonly in Istria from the Friulian families arrived from Carnia), Čalići, etc.

-Population
+Demographics

+According to the 2021 census, its population was 325.
+At the census in 2001, 406 inhabitants were counted.